Tianscar/Tianscar/README.txt

 If you feel uncomfortable, adapt as soon as possible ;)

+- I like China and will continue to live in China after living there for 15+ years
 - I'm currently working on Multiffi (https://github.com/Multiffi)
 - I'm currently learning OpenGL, Vulkan, FFI, Chiptune, Swordsmanship and many crazy things
 - Pronouns: She/Her